CTRoundTable/Encrypted.Cash/README.md

 What improvements?
 ------------------

-1) with periodic audits of coin supply.
+1) Periodic audits of coin supply

-2) NO Founders rewards (we remove the 10% "founders reward")
+2) No founders rewards! we remove the 10% founders reward

 3) Make anonymous transactions compulsory